Almamu/lead/README.md

 ### Build

-A build `kernladung.lead` is provided in the build dir.
+A build `mlde.lead` is provided in the build dir.
 It was build on my arch64 system.

 # Install it